turboMaCk/planning-game/README.md

 Simple voting poker implementation build with efficiency, flexibility and easy deployment in mind.
-Enabling remote teams to effectively identify complexities and weak points of requirements in collaborative way.
+Enabling remote teams to effectively identify complexity and unclear requirements in collaborative way.

 ## Quick Start